 I was a very naïve child, in many ways.
 In part, I suspect, because I seldom voiced my inner thoughts, and therefore seldom had my misconceptions corrected.
-For several years during early childhood I was convinced that the people we saw on television lived inside the box, and sprang to life when we turned on the set.
+(You get verbally slapped down enough times, you learn to keep things to yourself.)
+Example: For several years during early childhood I was convinced that the people we saw on television lived inside the box, and somehow magically sprang to life when we turned on the set.
 The only thing I knew of Judy Garland, at that time, was that she was Dorothy in The Wizard of Oz, which we watched every Easter.
 And while I no longer believed that people took up residence inside our black-and-white(!)
 Sylvania television console, I must still have maintained some notion that film froze the people on it, or that movies were, somehow, live.
-Judy Garland’s age really puzzled me.
+So Judy Garland’s age really puzzled me.
 How could that young girl be 47 years old?
 She looked only a bit older than my sister.
-And 47—why, that was 12 years older than my father!
+And 47 — why, that was 12 years older than my father!

 I think of that walk back home every year at this time.
 Sheltered in the Ohio midlands, in a place that was something between a large town and a small city, I had little idea what was going on in the outside world.
+(Mt.
+Vernon is one of my lost Edens; if it was a cocoon it was a cocoon I had been happy to nestle inside.)
 And that summer, a great deal was going to go on, very soon, in America at least.
 I certainly had only the vaguest notion, despite odd stirrings within my own self for years, what a homosexual was, and wouldn’t have understood what was about to occur in a place called Greenwich Village.
-Whether or not grief over Judy Garland’s death had anything at all to do with the furious reactions at Stonewall—the playwright Doric Wilson thought it hadn’t, and he was there—the almost umbilical connection between “Miss Show Business” and many of her gay male fans was very real, and something I would come to understand well, some six or seven years later.
+Whether or not grief over Judy Garland’s death had anything at all to do with the furious reactions at Stonewall — the playwright Doric Wilson thought it hadn’t, and he was there — the almost umbilical connection between “Miss Show Business” and many of her gay male fans was very real, and something I would come to understand well, some six or seven years later.

 When I shared the following dialogue from my play A Liberal Education on Facebook Doric, who has since died, gently set me straight (so to speak) on the tempting Garland connection.
 When I thanked him and said I would consider revising the scene, he replied that I shouldn’t change a word.
 I loved him for that.
 We never met in the flesh, but I miss him.
 He was a wonderful writer (his play on Stonewall, Street Theatre, should be required reading for every gay boy and girl), a kind man, and a living link to that moment that altered so much, for so many.